OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 .. codeinclude:: Sorting/Insertionsort
    :tag: InsertionOpt

-.. showhidecontent:: inssortnoswapex

 Now, you can test whether you understand how this works.

 .. avembed:: AV/Development/insertionSortWithoutSwapPRO.html pe

 .. _OptimizeTable: